 Style Guide: Cement & Cement-Look Tile

-Trend alert: cement or cement-look tiles are everywhere these days (they’re even one of our picks for kitchen trends of 2019!).
+Trend alert: cement or cement-look tiles are everywhere these days.
 And they’re not just for modern farmhouses anymore.
 From geometric to floral to old-world inspired, there’s a cement tile to fit your style.

 What is Cement Tile?